 Under the terms of the 2007 Series Revenue Certificate Indenture, the Authority is required to maintain certain deposits with a trustee.
-The required deposit amount was not met as of July 31, 2020 or 2019.
+The required deposit amount was not met as of July 31, 2021 or 2020.
 The deposit is included with noncurrent cash and investments in the balance sheets.
 The Certificates also require that the Authority produce a debt service coverage ratio equal to or exceeding 110% during each year.
-The Authority did not produce the required debt ratio in 2020 but met the required debt service coverage ratio in 2019.
+The Authority met the required debt service coverage ratio in 2021 but did not produce the required debt ratio in 2020.
 Due to the Certificates being backed by the County, no further action is currently being required of the Authority.

-The Revenue Anticipation Certificates, Series 2007 were issued by the Authority for the purpose of financing the costs of making capital improvements to the Hospital.
+The Revenue Anticipation Certificates, Series 2007 were issued by the Authority for the purpose of financing the costs of making capital improvements to the Dorminy Medical Center (Hospital).
 The Certificates bear an interest rate of 4.00% on the maturities through July 1, 2027 and 4.125% on the maturities after that date.
 The Certificates are collateralized by the gross operating revenues of the Authority.
 The Authority and Ben Hill County entered into a contract in which the Authority agreed to make the Hospital facilities and services available to the residents of Ben Hill County.
 The County agreed to make payments to the Authority in amounts sufficient to enable the Authority to pay the principal and interest on the Certificates to the extent the net operating revenues of the Authority are insufficient to make the payments, and the County agreed to levy an ad valorem tax on all taxable property within the County that may be necessary in each year to fulfill the County's obligation under the contract.
-Taxes received during fiscal years ended July 31, 2020 and 2019 were approximately \$108,000.
+Taxes received during fiscal years ended July 31, 2021 and 2020 were approximately \$9,000 and \$108,000, respectively.
 These amounts are reported as capital grants and contributions in the statements of revenues, expenses and changes in net position.